 Students can schedule an appointment or sign up for a workshop through the Counseling and Mental Health Care Appointment Portal.
-The University Health Services online registration process verifies a student's current enrollment, explains confidentiality and its limits, and gathers information about your concerns.
+The University Health Services online registration process verifies a student's current enrollment, explains confidentiality and its limits, and gathers information about a student's concerns.
 The information obtained is encrypted and secure.
 The last section of the online enrollment allows a student to select an initial appointment time.

 Please note that initial, first-time appointments will be provided through telehealth consultations.
-You may choose to meet with Dr. Wright or a provider at the Student Services Building next door if their availability works better for you.
+A student may choose to meet with Dr. Wright or a provider at the Student Services Building next door if their availability works better for the student.

-For more information about Graduate School visit: https://grad.tamu.edu/knowledge-center/grad-student-resources/counseling-and-mental-health-care-workshops
+For more information about Graduate School visit :https://grad.tamu.edu/knowledge-center/grad-student-resources/counseling-and-mental-health-care-workshops